ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 ~~~
 {: .sql}

-## Using more complex logical expressions in the `Where` clause
+### Using more AND and OR logical expressions

-We can also use the AND and OR keywords to build more complex selection criteria.
+We can also use more sophisticated criteria by combining tests with AND and OR keywords.
+For example, suppose we want the data where both sets of parents live in the house and both have grandchildren:

 ~~~
 SELECT  Id
 FROM Farms
-WHERE    B17_parents_liv = 'yes'
-     AND B18_sp_parents_liv = 'yes'
-     AND B19_grand_liv = 'yes'
-     AND B20_sp_grand_liv = 'yes'
+WHERE (B17_parents_liv = 'yes') AND (B18_sp_parents_liv = 'yes') AND (B19_grand_liv = 'yes') AND (B20_sp_grand_liv = 'yes')
 ;
 ~~~
 {: .sql}

 Notice that the columns being used in the `WHERE` clause do not need to returned as part of the `SELECT` clause.

-You can ensure the precedence of the operators by using brackets.
-Judicious use of brackets can also aid readability
+You can ensure the precedence of the operators by using brackets and also aid readability

 ~~~
 SELECT  Id